Helen Johnson-Leipold

-Helen Johnson-Leipold is an American billionaire businesswoman.
+Helen Johnson-Leipold is an American businesswoman.

 Biography

-She is the daughter of Samuel Curtis Johnson Jr., who died in 2004, and Imogene Powers Johnson and the great great granddaughter of S. C. Johnson & Son founder Samuel Curtis Johnson Sr. She was elected chairman and CEO of Johnson Outdoors in March 1999, and she was elected Chairman of Johnson Financial Group in July 2004.
+Johnson-Leipold was born in Racine, Wisconsin, to Samuel Curtis Johnson Jr. and Imogene Powers Johnson.
+She is the great-great-granddaughter of S. C. Johnson & Son founder Samuel Curtis Johnson Sr. She was elected chair and CEO of Johnson Outdoors in 1999 and elected chair of Johnson Financial Group in 2004.

-She began her career at Foote, Cone & Belding in Chicago in 1979 and joined S. C. Johnson & Son in September 1985.
-She is tied with her three siblings and mother at #182 on the Forbes 400 list of Richest Americans.
-Johnson-Leipold was born in Racine, Wisconsin.
+She began her career at Foote, Cone & Belding in Chicago in 1979 and joined S. C. Johnson & Son in 1985.
+She is tied with her three siblings and mother at #182 on the Forbes 400 list of richest Americans.

-Helen and her husband, Minnesota Wild owner Craig Leipold maintain residences in Racine, Wisconsin, and Saint Paul, Minnesota, and are the parents of five sons.
+Helen and her husband, Minnesota Wild owner Craig Leipold, maintain residences in Racine and Saint Paul, Minnesota, and have five children.